watch-duty/capacitor-message-bug-repro/README.md

 The summary results are printed as a series of `.` and `F` characters:

-- `.` means the test message was delivered, and the bug did not trigger
+- `.`: the test message was delivered, and the bug did not trigger
-- `F` means the test message was not delivered, showing the effects of the bug
+- `F`: the test message was not delivered, showing the effects of the bug
 - `!`: expected text was not present in the Simulator screenshot, indicating some other test run failure

 Results are also output to a dated directory within `output/`, and will contain the following: